whoughton/lz77/README.md

 - The legacy compressor is fully correct but slow; hash table/optimized methods (compress, compressHashTable) are fast but may miss rare edge cases (see below).
 - The compress (default) method is now always fully correct and round-trip safe (uses compressHybrid internally). compressHash is available for advanced users who want maximum speed and are willing to accept rare edge cases.
 Debug output has been removed in the latest version.

+## License

+This project is licensed under the BSD 2-Clause License.
+See the [LICENSE](./LICENSE) file for details.